TownLake/blog-samrhea-legacy/content/posts/2024/2024-06-11-eot-dst/index.md

 | 11:00p | 😴 | Bed! |

 This changes, of course.
 Late night meetings will pop up.
 Dentist appointments and errands tend to happen.
 I travel for work fairly often.
 However, this represents how I am approaching the default.

+This also doesn't cover weekends.
+I sometimes enjoy those quiet moments on a Saturday or Sunday morning when no one in my house is awake and no one on chat is busy.
+Prime spreadsheet time.

 ## Why work?